The Bitcoin Commons

 Recent Technical Implementations

-The reference node implementation includes extensive Bitcoin protocol support:
+The BLVM Node implementation includes extensive Bitcoin protocol support:

 Consistent Networking: Transport abstraction layer supporting both TCP and Iroh QUIC transports, with unified message routing across transport types.
 This enables nodes to choose transport based on network conditions while maintaining protocol compatibility.